 Q is a competitive athlete in multiple sports.
 He enjoys being outside, traveling and inventing new games.
 He is an ambitious student of math and history.

-Quade was diagnosed with Sensory Processing Disorder at the age of 6.
+Quade was diagnosed as neurodivergent at the age of 6.
 As a differentiated learner, Q relies on kinesthetic, project based education to make sense of the world and his place in it.
 Handwriting is a specific struggle that he has managed with hard work and creative visual tools.

 At the age of 9, Quade went to camp and encountered children from inner-city schools.
 He learned that they required sponsorship for attendance.
 Quade spent the next 16 months raising money to provide those children sponsorships.
 He shared how camp helped him to see Love in the world, and to embrace his own personal challenges and differences.
 His public speaking to audiences of adult campers sparked significant camper ship donations.
 He is just "happy that kids get to go to camp."